 Tracy Morgan, a native of Upstate NY, has been coaching the components of improved sports performance for more than 20 years.
 Best known as a speed and agility coach, Tracy began her coaching career at college programs that include San Diego State University, University of California San Diego and the University of Washington before moving on to help launch the IMG Academy.
 Since starting her own business in 2001, Tracy has helped hundreds of Professional, Collegiate and developing athletes in the Atlanta area improve their on-field performance in lacrosse, tennis and football.

 In addition to training athletes in the area of speed and agility, Tracy currently serves as Varsity Lacrosse Coach at Fellowship Christian School.

-Tracy’s love for lacrosse and all of its footwork and speed components, came 7 years ago when her daughters Morgan and Kacy, then 5 and 8 years old, picked up their first stick.
-Tracy is excited to coach Team 2024 for SoZo this fall!
+Tracy’s love for lacrosse and all of its footwork and speed components, came several years ago when her daughters Morgan and Kacy, then 5 and 8 years old, picked up their first stick.
+Tracy is excited to coach Team 2024 and Team 2027 for SoZo this fall!

 Team 2022 – Taylor Johnson